dyhes/zulip/docs/git/pull-requests.md

 fork][github-help-create-pr-fork].
 We'll briefly review the process here.

-The first step in creating a pull request is to use your web browser to navigate to your fork of Zulip.
+The first step in creating a pull request is to use your web browser to navigate to your fork of Aloha.
 Sign in to GitHub if you haven't already.

 Next, navigate to the branch you've been working on.
 Do this by clicking on the **Branch** button and selecting the relevant branch.
 Finally, click the **New